zainulabidin302/python-assessment/README.md

 The task is to write implementation of these two functions.
 Once the implementation is done, use pytest to validate if your answers were correct.

+The instruction for implementation of each function is contained inside the doc string of the same function.

 Do not modify the any other file in the repo when submitting the result.

 ## SQL Test
-`/src/python_basics.py` file contains two functions.
+`/src/sql_basics.py` file contains two functions.
 1. `group_by_and_aggregate`
 2. `join_dataframes`

 The task is to write implementation of these two functions.
 Once the implementation is done, use pytest to validate if your answers were correct.

+The instruction for implementation of each function is contained inside the doc string of the same function.

 Do not modify the any other file in the repo when submitting the result.

 ## How to get started